EnigmaCurry/d.rymcg.tech/README.md

 # d.rymcg.tech

-This is a collection of docker-compose projects consisting of [Traefik](traefik) as a TLS HTTPs/TCP proxy and other various services behind this proxy.
+This is a collection of docker-compose projects consisting of [Traefik](https://doc.traefik.io/traefik/) as a TLS HTTPs/TCP proxy and other various services behind this proxy.
 Each project is in its own sub-directory containing its own `docker-compose.yaml` and `.env` file (as well as `.env-dist` sample file).
 This structure allows you to pick and choose which services you wish to enable.

-Uniform Makefiles exist to simplify administration.
-Each project sub-directory contains a Makefile which wraps all of the configuration, installation, and maintainance tasks for the specific project.
-Setup is usually as easy as `make config`, `make install`, and then `make open`, which opens your web browser to the newly deployed application.
+Each project has a `Makefile` to simplify configuration, installation, and maintainance tasks.
+Setup is usually as easy as: `make config`, answer some questions, `make install`, and then `make open`, which opens your web browser to the newly deployed application.
 Under the covers, setup is pure `docker-compose`, with *all* configuration derived from the `docker-compose.yaml` and `.env` files.